dborisenko/dborisenko.github.io/_posts/2016-01-31-decomposition-of-monolithic-application-to-akka-cluster-microservices.markdown

 * Utils.
 Unfortunately, some companion objects (for example, parsers or _apply()_ methods) requires some util components.
 * Unit tests.
 We need to make sure, that serialization/deserialization or utils work fine.

-## API (Gateway, Protocol)
+## API

-* Public messages.
+Interface to the corcrete microservice.
+Should contain enough information to make microservice lookup and discovery.
+Regarding storing public messages, there are 2 possible implementations:

-* Gateway proxy factories, knowing microservice topology to be able to discover the  service.
-I will topic of microservice discovery one of in the next articles.
+### Gateway

-* Serialization/deserialization, formats of public messages.
+Module contains only information, which is enough to make microservice lookup and discovery (service topology data).
+It doesn't contain public messages and their serializers.
+They should be stored in [Model](#Model).
+In this case [Core](#Core) shouldn't have this module in the dependencies.

-## Process (microservice core)
+### Protocol

-* Internal messages.
+Module contains information, which is enough to make microservice lookup and discovery (service topology data).
+It also contains public messages and their serializers, etc. In this case [Core](#Core) should be dependent on this module.

-* Actors, processors, the main logic of a microservice.
+## Core

-* Dependency injection modules.
+Main microservice logic.
+Depends on the [Model](#Model) and for some concrete implementations on the [API](#API) modules.
+Should be able to handle public messages.
+Internal messages shoulnd't be exposed

-The image shows the dependencies between different microservices with the related modules.
+The figure, which show the dependencies between different microservices with the related modules.

 ![Microservices dependencies](/resources/2016-01-31-decomposition-of-monolithic-application-to-akka-cluster-microservices/microservice-dependencies.png "Microservices dependencies")